0 0

 POINTS TO NOTE WHILE PREPARING THIS PAYASAM:

-1. The darker the jaggery color, the reddish the payasam colour will be.
-If you choose the yellowish colour jaggery, then the paysam will be light in colour.
-There is no need to add any food colour to it.
+1. The darker the jaggery color, the redder the payasam color will be.
+If you choose the yellowish-colored jaggery, then the payasam will be light in color.
+There is no need to add any food color to it.

-2. Always use thick milk at least 2 minutes before you are going to switch off the flame.
-Once you have poured the coconut milk, don’t let it boil for a longer time; otherwise, the flavours will be lost completely.
+2. Always use freshly extracted thick coconut milk at least 2 minutes before you are going to switch off the flame.
+Once you have poured the coconut milk, don’t let it boil for a longer time; otherwise, the flavors will be lost completely.

 3. Always sieve the jaggery syrup before adding it to the moong dal mixture in order to avoid any grainy or sandy grits.